Application Instructions

 International applicants must submit official test scores unless eligible for a waiver.

-All international students may be required to take English placement exams prior to the start of classes, pending their language score submission provided in their application for admission to the Pratt School of Engineering.
+All international students may be required to take English placement exams before the start of classes, pending their language score submission provided in their application for admission to the Pratt School of Engineering.

-It can take several weeks for scores to arrive at schools, so you should plan to take the test or order prior scores at least one month before the deadline you seek.
+It can take several weeks for scores to arrive, so plan to take the test or order prior scores at least one month before the deadline you seek.

 Duolingo is Preferred